 Board committees

-In 2022 Europa established an ESG Committee to provide oversight of the Company’s ESG strategy and activities.
+The ESG Committee provides oversight of the Company’s ESG strategy and activities.
 This includes reviewing ESG policies and initiatives, ensuring they remain effective and up to date.
-The committee members are Stephen Williams as Chair, Simon Oddie and William Holland as members.

 Terms of reference and Matters Reserved for the Board are here